Granddave/BrainFuck/README.md

 # Brainfuck

-This repo contains a constexpr implementation of a Brainfuck interpreter.
+This repo contains

+- a constexpr Brainfuck interpreter.
+- a Brainfuck C transpiler.

 ## Build